 - subchondral erosions (at least two central erosions affecting separate interphalangeal joints); typical central location of the erosions produces the classic "gull wing" appearance

 Treatment and prognosis

-Treatment is conservative, unless joint destruction and/or contractures require surgical arthrodesis, arthroplasty, or tendon repair.
+Treatment is conservative unless the disease advances to joint destruction and/or contractures, which may require surgical arthrodesis, arthroplasty, or tendon repair.

-The prognosis is generally good with remission after several years being seen in most patient.
-The degenerative changes of course remain, and are then merely those of osteoarthritis.
+The prognosis is good with remission after several years being seen in most patients.
+The degenerative changes of course remain and are then merely those of osteoarthritis.

-- for more wider differential refer to - differential diagnosis of erosive arthritis
+- for a wider differential list, refer to differential diagnosis of erosive arthritis

 - 1. Martel W, Stuck KJ, Dworin AM et-al. Erosive osteoarthritis and psoriatic arthritis: a radiologic comparison in the hand, wrist, and foot.
 AJR Am J Roentgenol.
 1980;134 (1): 125-35.
 AJR Am J Roentgenol (abstract) - Pubmed citation